CharlesOy/pyosetu/README.md

 # pyosetu
 A python crawler for http://yomou.syosetu.com

-This project is designed for user data analysis
+This project is designed for user data analysis.